language and (sharply bounded) memory

 Attend to the copyright notice.

-Lewis, R. L., Shvartsman, M., and Singh, S. (to appear).
+Lewis, R. L., Shvartsman, M., and Singh, S. (2013).
 The adaptive nature of eye-movements in linguistic tasks: How payoff and architecture shape speed-accuracy tradeoffs.
-Topics in Cognitive Science. [ ]
+Topics in Cognitive Science, pages 1-30. [ ]

 Bratman, J., Shvartsman, M., Lewis, R. L., and Singh, S. (2010).
 A new approach to exploring language emergence as boundedly optimal control in the face of environmental and cognitive constraints.
 In Salvucci, D. and Gunzelmann, G., editors, Proceedings of the 10th International Conference on Cognitive Modeling.
 To appear. [ ]